-AlerisLife and Five Star communities believe a person’s quality of life is ageless.
-At Five Star communities, we offer a wide range of senior living options built with a high level of service and sense of community.
-Find a senior living community near you today.
+AlerisLife and Five Star Senior Living communities believe a person’s quality of life is ageless.
+At Five Star Senior Living communities, we offer a wide range of senior living options built with a high level of service and sense of community.

 Contact us to find a senior living community near you.